 2 pieces of fabric each 20″ x 11″ for pillow back

-Download and print out the letter templates onto plain paper.
-Make sure your settings in acrobat are “actual size” and not “fit to page”.
+Download and print out the letter template onto plain paper.
+Make sure your settings in Acrobat are “actual size” and not “fit to page”.

 With the paper upside down (so the letters are reversed) trace the letters onto the paper side of the Heat N Bond Lite.